Skip to main content

 Cohort attribution

-By default, data is attributed to a cohort once a subscription is paid (purchase is completed).
-Here’s how other transactions impact cohort attribution:
+By default, data is attributed to a cohort once user made their first transaction (subscription, one-time payment or free trial).
+Here’s how specific transactions impact cohort attribution:

-• Free trials: Anchored to the cohort at the free-trial start even if the subscription is paid in the next period
+• Free trials: even if the subscription is paid in the next week/month.

-• If the subscription is paid in the next period, Period 0 has $0 revenue, Period n shows the revenue, but the user counts as retained and no new cohort is started at the charge date
+• If the subscription is paid in the next week/month, Period 0 has $0 revenue, Period n shows the revenue, but the user counts as retained and no new cohort is started at the charge date.

-• One-time payments & upsells: Do not create a new cohort and are attributed to the same cohort in the period they occur
+• One-time payments & upsells: and are attributed to the same cohort in the week/month they occur.

-• Subscription pause: Stay in the same cohort.
-Periods while paused show $0 revenue
+• Subscription pause: Periods while paused show $0 revenue.

 Example